 Tim Norman Had A Shady Past, Even With His Mother

 Ms. Robbie has always had Tim’s back, however he apparently pushed her to her limits.
 Because, back in 2016; Robbie sued her son; ‘Tim’ Norman for claiming his operation of three Sweetie Pie’s restaurants that were not authorized; according to court records.

 Andre Montgomery was fatally shot March 14, 2016 at approximately 8:02 p.m. at 3964 Natural Bridge, near Fairground Park.
 According to prosecutors, Norman conspired with a woman named Terica Ellis, (exotic dancer) to murder his eighteen year old nephew by communicating his nephew’s location with burner phones.
-In 2014, prosecutors say Norman obtained a $450,000 life insurance policy on his nephew, and Norman was the sole beneficiary.
+Meanwhile in 2014, prosecutors say Norman obtained a $450,000 life insurance policy on his nephew, and Norman was the sole beneficiary.

 On the day Andre was murdered, Ellis used a temporary phone to track Montgomery’s location, then she immediately placed a call to Norman, according to reports.

 Ellis was charged in July with conspiracy to use interstate commerce facilities (cell phone) in the commission of a murder-for-hire, (which is a violation of Title 18, US Code, section 1958) resulting in death.
-This criminal case has become part of Operation LeGend, which has brought 50 federal agents to St. Louis to stop crime.
+This criminal case has become part of Operation LeGend; which has brought 50 federal agents to St. Louis to stop crime.